calum74/sequence/docs/tutorial.md

         ...
 ```

 Sequences are only as thread-safe as the collections they are iterating.
-Generally, this offers very few guarantees, and it is a bad idea to modify the contents of a sequence you are currently iterating.
-If the underlying data is `const` then multiple sequences (in possibly different threads) will not interfere and can read the data safely.
+Generally, this offers very few guarantees, and it is a bad idea to modify the contents of a sequence you are currently iterating, due to iterators being invalidated.
+If the underlying data is `const` then multiple sequences (in possibly different threads) will not interfere with each other and can read the data safely.
 The same sequence must not be iterated reentrantly or in multiple threads.

-To avoid these problems, simply create a new sequence in each thread, and do not pass references to sequences (`const sequence<T>&`) between threads.
+To avoid these problems, create a different sequence in each thread, and do not pass references to sequences (`const sequence<T>&`) between threads.

 As an example, `computeAsyncUnsafe()` exhibits undefined behaviour because the underlying sequence is iterated concurrently.